Flemington Post Office: Description

-Flemington Post Office is at 2A Wellington Street, corner Shields Street, Flemington, comprising the whole of Lot 15B/4/2541.

-The Flemington Post Office, Wellington Street, was erected in 1888–89 by the Public Works Department (PWD).
-The working drawings are signed by J. R. Brown, who probably designed the building in consultation with the district architect J. T. Kelleher.
-The contractor was P. Pratt.
-The two storey brick structure with stucco mouldings is dominated by an octagonal tower with conical roof, onion dome and crescent moon finial.

-The building utilises an acute-angled intersection between Wellington and Shields Street and being 50 metres from the Racecourse Road shopping centre, is complemented by William Wolf's Kennedy Terrace of 1888, a wedge-shaped housing development, in addition to the Public Works Department's own Court House and Police Station, completed several years after the Post Office.
+The two-storey brick structure with stucco mouldings is dominated by an octagonal tower with conical roof, onion dome, clock tower, and crescent moon finial.
+The building utilises an acute-angled intersection between Wellington and Shields Street and 50 m from the Racecourse Road shopping centre, is complemented by William Wolf's Kennedy Terrace of 1888, a wedge-shaped housing development, in addition to the Public Works Department's own Court House and Police Station, completed several years after the Post Office.
+Brickwork of the building is tuckpointed and polychromatic with brown body bricks, red, white and black string courses and red dressings to openings.
+Cornices, parapets and windows are enriched with deeply moulded stucco work and the facetted corner tower has a facetted conical sheet metal clad roof surmounted by an onion-domed sphere and finial recalling Moorish architecture.
+Similar references occur in the corbel table to the main cornice and the cusped window heads.